The Parallax View: Plot

 Frady visits Parallax's Los Angeles headquarters where he is observed for reactions to montages of disturbingly edited and subliminal still photographs and images that juxtapose pro- and anti-American attitudes.
 Frady spots Carroll's assassin while leaving and follows the assassin, who puts a bomb aboard an airliner in checked baggage at Hollywood Burbank Airport.
 Frady boards the flight, mistakenly believing the assassin to be on board, and sees another U.S. senator, Gillingham, who is also considering running for president.
 Frady surreptitiously warns a flight attendant.
 The jet returns to the airport and is evacuated before it explodes.

 Younger confronts Frady about the latter's alias.
 Frady's cover story and a second alias mollifies Younger.
 Later, at the newspaper office, Rintels listens to a recording of this conversation and stores it with other evidence.
 That evening, Rintels is killed by poisoned food delivered by the assassin, disguised as a deli delivery boy.
 The evidence is gone by the time Rintels' body is discovered.

 Frady goes to Parallax's office in Atlanta, where he has been assigned a security position.
 There, he follows the assassin to a rehearsal for a political rally for another presidential aspirant, Senator George Hammond.
 Frady chases the assassin.
 Hammond is killed by an unseen sniper.
 Frady finds the rifle on the catwalks and then is spotted by security.
-Frady flees, realizing he is being framed as a scapegoat, and is killed by security.
+Frady flees, realizing he is being framed as a scapegoat, and is killed by a silhouetted figure.

 Six months later, another official investigation reports that Frady was a paranoid lone gunman who killed Hammond out of a misguided sense of patriotism.